 Building a free Google Business Profile is the best way to connect with customers through Google Search and Maps.
 According to a Brandify survey, 77% of consumers said they use Google Maps to search for nearby businesses, and 84% of consumers said they searched for a restaurant online in the last 30 days.

 Once you’ve got your Google Business Profile up and running, make sure to keep things up to date.
-Any imperative information that is changed in the real world—including phone number, address, and operating hours, COVID guidelines, and more—should also be changed on your profile.
+Any imperative information that is changed in the real world—including phone number, address, operating hours, COVID guidelines, and more—should also be changed on your profile.
 Use the merchant description field to highlight changes you feel your customers need to know.

 If an update is particularly important, like if you need to temporarily shut down, you can build a Google Post to ensure consumers see the information in the Knowledge Panel, which is the information box that appears on Google when you search for something.
-In a post, you can include add more details with a photo, title, description, and a call to action.
+In a post, you can include adding more details with a photo, title, description, and a call to action.

 2. Host online events